Why many visitors abandon because they don’t understand what they’ll get

 • The decision is made in the mind of the buyer.

 • The value of each feature will be different for each buyer.
-For example, some car buyers will find value in an ash tray; others won’t.
+For example, some car buyers will find value in rear seat cup holders; others won’t.
 Either way, it’s clear that the “value” being discussed is the value to each buyer.
-Thus, in the customer’s-eye definition, the value proposition is different for each buyer.
+Thus, from the customer’s perspective, the value proposition is different for each buyer.

-• Buyers’ reasoning tends to be in terms of pros and cons, not benefits and costs—just listen to your own reasoning next time you buy something.
+• Buyers’ reasoning tends to be in terms of pros and cons rather than benefits and costs.
+Just listen to your own reasoning next time you buy something.
 If you create mental “pros and cons” lists and not “benefits and costs” lists, then it seems a shame to switch to the benefits-and-costs view when you’re being a marketer, thus abandoning your lifetime of intuition.

 Value Proposition = Pros − Cons